 After all those changes, my store finally looked professional and trustworthy.

-The moral of my story – Shopify dropshipping business is a hustle, sweetheart.
+The moral of my story - Shopify dropshipping business is a hustle.
 It’s a trial and error thing.
 But you can learn a couple of things from my experience and get to your first 1k/day faster.

-Here are the key things that can help you to run a successful dropshipping store:
+Here are the key things that can help you run a successful dropshipping store:

-- Don’t rely only on Facebook advertising.
+- Don’t rely only on Facebook advertising alone.
 Play around with it a little to get an idea of how it works, but don’t invest in Facebook ads too much, especially if you have limited resources.
+Try and test other advertising channels, such as Instagram and Google.

 I hope this has been helpful.
 Remember, I’ve started my Shopify dropshipping business from scratch.
 If I did it, you can do it, too!